Tree of the knowledge of good and evil

-In Christianity and Judaism, the tree of the knowledge of good and evil (עֵץ הַדַּעַת טוֹב וָרָע, /he/; Lignum scientiae boni et mali) is one of two specific trees in the story of the Garden of Eden in Genesis 2–3, along with the tree of life.
-Alternatively, some scholars have argued that the tree of the knowledge of good and evil is just another name for the tree of life.
+In Judaism and Christianity, the tree of the knowledge of good and evil (עֵץ הַדַּעַת טוֹב וָרָע, /he/; Lignum scientiae boni et mali) is one of two specific trees in the story of the Garden of Eden in Genesis 2–3, the other being the tree of life.
+Some scholars have argued that the tree of the knowledge of good and evil is just another name for the tree of life.

 In Genesis

 Narrative

 Genesis 2 narrates that God places the man, Adam, in a garden with trees whose fruits he may eat, but forbids him to eat from "the tree of the knowledge of good and evil".
 God forms a woman, Eve, after this command is given.
-In Genesis 3, a serpent persuades Eve to eat from its forbidden fruit and she also lets Adam taste it.
+In Genesis 3, a serpent persuades Eve to eat its forbidden fruit and she lets Adam taste it also.
 Consequently, God expels them from the garden.